 A challenging project doesn't mean it has an unrealistic timeframe or half the resources it needs.
 That's not ambitious.
 That's reckless.

 A challenging project has lofty goals that will revolutionise organisational performance even if we're not sure how to achieve those goals at the start of the project.

 Courageous CRM teams set ambitious project and sprint goals.
 They work on risky features early in the project.
 They aren't afraid to experiment with new techniques and ideas.
 They aren't afraid of feedback from CRM users or real customers.
 In short, they are not afraid to fail.
 But when they do they fail fast.

 The hardest agile CRM projects I've worked on are those where I'm also working on something else.
 You'll always perform your best work given the opportunity to focus on one project.
 Distracted by a second project, or support work for another team, and you'll lose focus.

 There are several advantages to being able to focus on one CRM project at a time.
 You're always available just at the moment when your skills are needed so the team isn't stuck waiting for your focus to return.
 There's also an intellectual focus you can achieve when you only have one project to concentrate on and don't have to mentally switch your brain into another context.

 As far as you can, focus on one agile CRM project at a time.

 Hand in hand with the team's transparency to its stakeholders is each team member's openness to the team.
 If you're stuck on a task, behind on a story or struggling with a problem then let your team know.
-At the very least bring it up at the next daily standup but you don't have to wait until then.
+At the very least bring it up in the next daily scrum but you don't have to wait until then.

 The spirit of openness is really only possible when you also have respect for your fellow team members.
 Trust them to be capable, talented individuals with a unique combination of skills that enriches the team.
 We respect the diversity of ideas and contributions because teams that all march to the tune of a single person underperforms over the long term.